Flea, Tick and Mosquito Prevention for Dogs and Cats

 - Keep your yard trimmed and make the area less tick friendly.

-Mosquitoes: These small insects are the most dangerous of all.
+These small insects are the most dangerous of all.
 Mosquitoes spread a number of diseases that affect millions of people around the world, and their rapid reproduction rate makes them difficult to control.
+They don’t avoid your pets, either.
+There are mosquito repellents available for people, but what about your furry friends?
+Here are a few tips to help protect them:

 - Using bug spray to repel mosquitoes is a good way to prevent bites, but always discuss this with your vet first.
 While many experts claim DEET is safe and effective for people, it can have adverse effects on cats and dogs.